 Especially considering I was entered right before Thanksgiving break with the Spelling Bee scheduled for when we returned.

-So what would any third grader do in that circumstance?
+So what would any third-grader do in that circumstance who is looking for spelling for grade 3?

 I spent the entire week of break reading the dictionary.